Emma Meesseman: EuroBasket

+Olympic Games

 In 2020 the Belgian Cats, with Meesseman, qualified for the Olympic games in Tokyo.
 She was later also named the TISSOT MVP at the FIBA Women's Olympic Qualifying Tournament in Ostend.
-At the 2020 Summer Games, she led the Belgium women's national basketball team to the quarter finals, having defeated Australia and Puerto Rico and lost to China in the poule phase.
-In the quarterfinals, Belgium then suffered a heartbreaking loss to home team Japan.
+At the 2020 Summer Games, she led the Belgium women's national basketball team to the quarter-finals, having defeated Australia and Puerto Rico and lost to China in the pool phase.
+In the quarterfinals, Belgium then suffered a loss to home team Japan.
 At the end of the tournament, she was elected to the All-Star Five of the tournament, having posted the best points per game, steals and efficiency in the tournament.

+In February 2024, Belgium hosted one of the three Olympic Qualifying Tournaments in Antwerp and secured on home soil a Paris 2024 quota spot.
+Meesseman was later one of Belgium's flag bearers at the opening ceremony of the 2024 Summer Olympics, becoming the first Belgium basketball player to receive this honor.

+In the Paris Olympics, the Belgian national team advanced to the semifinals for the first time ever after defeating Spain 79-66 in the quarterfinals.
+Meesseman was the best scorer in the Belgian team with 19 points, 9 rebounds and 4 blocks.
+In the semifinal overtime loss, 75-81, against France, Meesseman was the game's top scorer with 19 points, including a game-tying three-pointer 8 seconds before the end of regulation.
+In the bronze medal game, Meesseman scored 23 points, but Belgium lost to Australia 81-85, missing out on a medal.
+At the end of the tournament, she was once again elected to the All-Star Five of the tournament, having posted the best points per game and efficiency in the tournament.